Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/data-backfill-guide.md

 ---
-title: Data Backfill Guide
+title: Import Historical Data into Amplitude
-description: Understand how backfilling historical data in Amplitude works.
+description: Import historical data into Amplitude yourself using this guide to backfilling data.
 ---

 You can import historical data to Amplitude yourself using the [Batch Event Upload API](../apis/batch-event-upload-api).